 ⏰How Long to Grill NY Strip Steaks

-A 1-inch strip steak takes about 7 minutes over high heat to reach 135° internal temperature, which is medium-rare.
+A 1-inch strip steak takes about 7-8 minutes over high heat to reach 135° internal temperature, which is medium-rare.

-Rare (cold red center—125°-130°) will take about 6-7 minutes.
+- Rare (cold red center—125°-130°): Pull the steaks at 120°-125° in about 6-7 minutes.
 It's hard to get right, so only grill the first side for 3-4 minutes and watch closely.

-Medium-rare (warm red center—130°-135°) will take about 7-8 minutes.
+- Medium-rare (warm red center—130°-135°): Pull the steaks at 125°-130° in about 7-8 minutes.
+RECOMMENDED

-Medium (pink and firm—140°-150°) will take about 9-11 minutes.
+- Medium (pink and firm—140°-150°): Pull the steaks at 135°-145° in about 9-11 minutes.

-Seasoning strip steaks
+👍Seasoning strip steaks

 Seasoning with salt and pepper is enough, but I like our All Purpose Seasoning (7:2:1 and 7:2:2), which also has garlic.
 You can use other seasoning mixes, like Montreal seasoning, or add different herbs and spices, like thyme and rosemary.

-Salt pulls water out of the meat, reabsorbing it takes about an hour.
+👨🍳Pro Tip: Salt pulls water out of the meat, reabsorbing it takes about an hour.
 Any seasoning with salt should be applied one hour before or immediately before cooking.

 Marinades can add wonderful flavors.
 Try our easy steak marinade, which has ingredients that will also tenderize.
 Dry rubs, like a coffee steak rub or Chipotle dry rub, are also options.